On This Page:

 Pancreatic Neuroendocrine Tumors (PNETs)

-Pancreatic neuroendocrine tumors are either functional (produce hormones) or nonfunctional (produce no hormones).
-The majority of PNETs are nonfunctional tumors.
-Click here to learn about types of endocrine tumors in the pancreas.
+Pancreatic neuroendocrine tumors are either functional (produce hormones) or nonfunctional (do not produce hormones).
+Most PNETs are nonfunctional.

 We’re Here to Help

 For free, in-depth and personalized resources and information on pancreatic cancer, contact Patient Central.